bpdm88/football-picker/README.md

 - When the user clicks **'Add Player'** it will be added to the **'Available Squad'** card.

 - Alternatively, the user can use the **'Auto Squad'** button which will randomly select 10 of the 30 pre-made players available.
-- This option will remove any previously added players to the **'Available Squad'**.
+- This option will remove any previously added players in the **'Available Squad'**.

 *Step 2*